-Here’s a breakdown of the key factors to consider when choosing between freehold and leasehold:
+Here’s a detailed breakdown of the key factors to consider when choosing between freehold and leasehold:

 What Is Freehold?